When you are working away from campus, you can't normally connect to most UNIX or Linux computers located on campus.

 The SSH service provides a gateway you can login to, and then connect onwards to the computer on campus you need to reach.

-All students and staff can request access to this service if they need to log in to on campus computers while working off campus.
+All students and staff can access this service if they need to log in to on campus computers while working off campus..

 As well as being a gateway to the campus, the SSH service also enables you to set up port forwarding to tunnel other protocols through it so you can use them to connect to your destination computer.

 The SSH service provides an alternative to the VPN service.

 You may need to download SSH software for your computer to allow you to connect.

 There are many such applications available for both desktop, laptop and mobile devices: